nogibjj/Final_Project_Stock_Analysis/README.md

   This folder contains all the code files used in this repository - the files named "Test_" will be used for testing and the remaining will define certain functions

-## 4. Resources and Templates
+## 4. Templates
-  -  This folder contains any other files relevant to this project.
+  -  This folder contains the HTML templates which will be used by the Flask Application.
-    -  `index.html` - an HTML File containing the front end view of the text generator page
+    -  `stock_prediction.html` - an HTML File containing the landing page view for the app
-    -  `result.html` - an HTML File containing the result view of the text generator model
+    -  `email_sent.html` - an HTML File containing the view for when the email is sent to the user

 ## 5. CI/CD Automation Files